martavp/pypsa-in-prime/README.md

 > ./snakemake_cluster --jobs 5

-11. It is possible that you need to give rights to snakemake_cluster, you can do it typing in the terminal.
+11. It is possible that you need to give execution permissions to snakemake_cluster, you can do it typing in the terminal.

 > chmod u+x snakemake_cluster